HERMES-CBSSPOIMME/hermes-messaging-management-service/README.md

 ## Config

-HERMES requires these environment variables to be set :
+Hermes requires these environment variables to be set :

 |              Name             |                          Description                          |
 |:-----------------------------:|:-------------------------------------------------------------:|